Thomas of Bayeux: Rebuilding the cathedral

-Shortly before Thomas' appointment, York Minster, the cathedral of the archdiocese, was damaged in a fire that swept through York on 19 September 1069, and which also destroyed the refectory and dormitory for the canons.
+Shortly before Thomas's appointment, York Minster, the cathedral of the archdiocese, was damaged in a fire that swept through York on 19 September 1069, and which also destroyed the refectory and dormitory for the canons.
 Soon after his consecration, Thomas had a new dormitory and refectory built and a new roof put on the cathedral; these appear to have been temporary measures however, as some time later, probably in about 1075, he ordered the construction of a new cathedral on a different site.
 The new building, much larger than the one it replaced, has not survived.
 It was excavated between 1966 and 1973, showing the plan of the cathedral to be different from most others built in England around that time.
-It was longer, had no aisles in the nave, and it had a rectangular ring crypt that had been long out of style in 1075.
+It was longer, had no aisles in the nave, and had a rectangular ring crypt that had been long out of style in 1075.
 Because of the way the foundations were laid out, it appears likely that the entire building was planned and built in one design phase, with few modifications.
 It may have been that Thomas designed his cathedral to be as unlike Canterbury Cathedral as possible, perhaps because of the conflict between York and Canterbury over primacy.
 William of Malmesbury, a 12th-century writer, states that Thomas finished the cathedral, and this is corroborated by the fact that Thomas was buried in the minster in 1100.
-Some elements of Thomas' structure are still visible in the crypt of York Minster.
+Some elements of Thomas's structure are still visible in the crypt of York Minster.